udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

 **Step 3: Present the solution (30 minutes)**

-Outcome: Present solution to your customer
+Outcome: Present solution to your customer.

 -   Present solution